mattermost/mattermost-integration-gitlab/README.md

     - `sudo pip -r requirements.txt`
  7. Add the following lines to your `~/.bash_profile`
     - `export MATTERMOST_WEBHOOK_URL=https://<your-mattermost-webhook-URL>` This is the URL you copied in the last section
+    - `export PUSH_TRIGGER=True` This is the URL you copied in the last section
     - `export PORT=<your-port-number>` The port number you want the integration to listen on (defaults to 5000)
  8. Source your bash profile
     - `source ~/.bash_profile`